 Rising dramatically above the surrounding landscape, Mount Rainier is the tallest peak in Washington State and one of the most iconic natural landmarks in the Pacific Northwest.
-Visible from miles away on clear days, the mountain anchors Mount Rainier National Park and offers visitors unforgettable scenery, world-class recreation, and rich natural and cultural history.
-From the White Pass Scenic Byway, Mount Rainier is an essential stop for travelers seeking alpine beauty, wildflower meadows in the summer, snowplay in the winter, waterfalls, and scenic drives
+Visible from miles and miles away on clear days, the mountain anchors Mount Rainier National Park and offers visitors unforgettable scenery, world-class recreation, and rich natural and cultural history.
+From the White Pass Scenic Byway, Mount Rainier is an essential stop for travelers seeking alpine beauty, wildflower meadows in the summer, snowplay in the winter, waterfalls, and scenic drives.

 For all routes and accesses to Mount Rainier National Park, visit their website.

 Mount Rainier is the most glaciated peak in the contiguous United States, rising from dense lowland forests to windswept alpine tundra at its summit.
-At lower elevations near areas like Carbon River, Longmire, and Ohanapecosh, visitors experience lush temperate rainforests filled with towering oldgrowth trees, moss-covered trunks, and fern-lined river corridors.
+At lower elevations near areas like Carbon River, Longmire, and Ohanapecosh, visitors experience lush temperate rainforests filled with towering old-growth trees, moss-covered trunks, and fern-lined river corridors.
 These moist environments support species such as black bears, elk, amphibians, and countless bird species.
 As elevation increases, the landscape opens into subalpine meadows, most famously at Paradise and Sunrise, where summer brings vibrant displays of wildflowers adapted to short growing seasons.
 These meadows are among the most photographed areas in the park and are especially sensitive to foot traffic.
 Above the meadows, the environment transitions into alpine terrain, where glaciers, volcanic rock, and permanent snowfields dominate the landscape.

 Mount Rainier is an active stratovolcano, shaped by eruptions over thousands of years.
 Its most recent significant eruptive activity occurred roughly 1,000 years ago, creating lava flows and lahars that helped form the valleys seen today.
 Glaciers continue to sculpt the mountain, feeding rivers that flow throughout the region.
 These diverse and fragile ecosystems are carefully protected to preserve Mount Rainier’s natural beauty for future generations.

 Mount Rainier is home to a wide variety of wildlife adapted to its diverse elevations and ecosystems.
 Visitors may spot elk grazing in subalpine meadows, black bears foraging in forested areas, marmots sunning on rocky slopes, and mountain goats in higher terrain.
 Birdlife is abundant, especially in summer.
-Wildlife sightings vary by season, so observing from a safe distance is essentia
+Wildlife sightings vary by season, so observing from a safe distance is essential.

 For thousands of years, Indigenous peoples have lived, traveled, hunted, and gathered in the Mount Rainier region.
 Tribes with deep and lasting connections to this landscape include the Nisqually, Puyallup, Yakama, and Cowlitz, among others.
 The mountain, known by many Native names, has long held cultural, spiritual, and subsistence significance, with its forests, rivers, and meadows providing food, materials, and seasonal gathering places.